Digital accessibility standard

-Accessibility must be considered during design and development to make sure content and functionality are useful in the real world for users with access needs, over and above the WCAG 2.1 guidelines.
+Accessibility must be considered during design and development to make sure content and functionality are useful in the real world for users with access needs, over and above the AA level of WCAG 2.2 guidelines.

-We comply with the new Accessibility requirements for public sector websites and apps.
+We comply with the new Accessibility requirements for public sector websites and apps that came into effect between 2019 and 2021.

 These standards apply to all desktop, tablet and mobile website, web app and native app experiences.